jncraton/elementary-computer-science-cpsc1030/lectures/12-data-modeling-and-visualization.md

 Google Sheets is a tool for storing and organizing data in a digital grid.

-## Exercise

-Create a new Google Sheet.
-Label column A "Pet" and column B "Count".
-Enter total counts for each pet owned in the classroom.

 ## References

 - Row and columns can be referenced within formulas